treydock/puppet-yum_cron/README.md

 These are the actions take by the module with default parameter values:

 * Install yum-cron
-* Enable the yum-cron service
 * Set configuration values in /etc/sysconfig/yum-cron
   * CHECK_ONLY=yes
   * MAILTO=root
+* Start and enable the yum-cron service
 * Disable yum-autoupdate **(Scientific Linux only)**
   * Sets ENABLED=false in /etc/sysconfig/yum-autoupdate